 Please note that we will keep timetable information on our website up-to-date but it has not been possible to update the information displayed at all bus stops.

 Please do not visit the Register Office without an appointment as it remains closed to the general public.

 Birth and death registration appointments

 Death registration appointments continue to be conducted by telephone and you can make an appointment either through your funeral director, by emailing firstname.lastname@example.org or by telephoning 01437 775176.
 Please provide the name of the deceased and a daytime phone number if emailing.

 Birth registration appointments for babies born in Pembrokeshire will require a short face to face meeting and can be made via the above email address or telephone number.

-Babies born 1 August 2020 onwards, will need to be registered directly with Carmarthenshire Register Office, there is an online booking system available at www.carmarthenshire.gov.uk or telephone 01267 228210.
+Babies born in Carmarthenshire (e.g. Glangwili General Hospital) can be registered with Carmarthenshire Register Office, there is an online booking system available at www.carmarthenshire.gov.uk or telephone 01267 228210.

 Marriage and Civil Partnership Ceremonies

 Welsh Government coronavirus regulations permit marriages and civil partnerships to take place and Register Offices, Places of Worship and Approved Premises are able to open for this purpose at all coronavirus alert levels, subject to the need to take all reasonable measures to minimise the risk of spreading the virus on the premises.
 You will need to check with the Registration Service regarding limitations on numbers who can attend.
 Licenced ‘approved premises’ are required to close for all purposes under level 4 restrictions and may have restrictions on opening times and numbers who can attend at other levels.